U-5-class submarine

 The U-5 class was a class of three submarines or U-boats that were operated by the Austro-Hungarian Navy (Kaiserliche und Königliche Kriegsmarine or K.u.K.
 Kriegsmarine) before and during World War I. The class was a part of the Austro-Hungarian Navy's efforts to competitively evaluate three foreign submarine designs.

-The design of the boats was based upon John Philip Holland's submarine design and featured a single, teardrop hull, which resembled the design of modern nuclear submarines.
+The design of the boats was based upon the Electric Boat Company's EB-17 (C-class), the first to be designed by the company's new chief designer, Lawrence York Spear.
+It featured a single, teardrop hull, which resembled the design of modern nuclear submarines.
 The class members were just over 105 ft long and displaced 240 t surfaced and 273 t submerged.
 All were originally equipped with two bow torpedo tubes and could carry four torpedoes.
 The first two boats, U-5 and U-6, built specifically for the Austro-Hungarian Navy, to the same design as the United States C-class submarine were partially constructed in the United States and completed at Whitehead & Co. at Fiume.
 The third was completely constructed by Whitehead's at Fiume and purchased by Austria-Hungary to bolster their U-boat fleet after the outbreak of World War I.

 All three boats had successes during World War I; between them they sank five ships with a combined tonnage of 22,391.
 In addition they captured seven ships as prizes and damaged Jean Bart, a French dreadnought of 22,189 tons displacement.
 All three boats were sunk during the war, though U-5, the lead boat of the class, was raised and recommissioned after her sinking.
 After the war's end, U-5, the only survivor of the class, was ceded to Italy as a war reparation and was broken up in 1920.